Archive: Sycophant Hex: Ashwinder (Alternate Universe)

 He handed Hermione the documents.
 “These are the official documents outlining the obligations and responsibilities of the apprenticeship,” he said, caressing each syllable.
 “The required signatures and seals have been affixed.
 The second copy is for you.”

 Hermione put out her hand to accept them, but he pulled back slightly, giving her a sardonic look.
 “Always the eager one, aren’t you, Miss Granger.
 May I suggest that you read the contract carefully?
 Take your time before accepting the offer – because it is a magically binding contract.
 I do not want to hear any complaints that you were coerced.”
 Warmth no longer showed in his dark eyes.
-The friendly attitude of the early evening was gone, replaced with a sinister stare.
+The amicable mood that had permeated the room had disappeared.
+The atmosphere was downright chilly – and it had nothing to do with being in the dungeons.
+The warmth in his eyes was gone, replaced by a sinister stare.

 “I suggest you study them in the morning.
 Should you decide to refuse the offer, only the bottom parchment requires your explanation of refusal and your signature.
 I expect your answer no later than noon tomorrow.”